daqinwuanjun/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I am currently a research associate at Harvard Business School working on topics about financial innovations, financial institutions and SEC regulations.
-Graduated from University of Pennsylvania, I am intrested in pursuing graduate studies in economics or finance.
+Graduated from University of Pennsylvania, I am interested in pursuing graduate studies in economics or finance.
 My current research interest lies at the nexus of empirical macroeconomics and financial economics.